Practical Guide · 13 min read · 21 min listen · March 3, 2026

 Here's the full year at a glance, optimized for foreign property buyers:

-• September 1–18: Market activity resumes.
+September Market resumes.
 Excellent for visits.
-Motivated sellers, great weather.
+Silver Week Sep 19–23 (2026).

 Putting It All Together

-The Japanese property market rewards buyers who understand its rhythms.
+These seasonal and bureaucratic patterns are predictable — which means they can be used to your advantage.
 The fiscal year creates predictable demand waves.
 The January 1 tax rule offers a clear optimization target.
 Weather patterns dictate when inspections are most revealing — and sometimes, the "worst" weather for visiting is the best weather for buying.
 Holiday shutdowns can add weeks to your timeline if you don't plan around them, and the construction labor shortage means renovation scheduling needs to start months before you'd expect.

 Japan's calendar isn't an obstacle — it's a tool.
 Use it strategically, and you'll pay less, see more, and avoid the pitfalls that catch buyers who treat every month the same.